anksank/Pong-Game/README.md

 # pongGame
 A classic pong game built using interactive python which can be played on web as a 2-player game.

+This game was a part of an interactive python course on coursera.